 Where it is necessary to lift a wide load where the lateral load center of gravity is unknown.
-Do a test lift first to determine lateral center of gravity and potential movement with the load during transport.
-Exercise extra caution when handling offcenter loads that cannot be centered.
+Do a test lift first to determine lateral center of

 Load Stability

 Be careful when stopping or changing direction suddenly, lifting or lowering suddenly as wide loads could become unstable.